mpsantos7/Really-Simple-Programs-for-Msxgl/README.md

 directPSGaccess.c makes a sound when pressing the space bar

 Akg_music_play.c plays an akg song defined in teste1pos.h.
+It is for 32k rom.

 sprites_collision.c test hardware sprite collision.

 writesc5.c writes messages to screen5 and allows you to enter your name and receive a "Como vai .. ?"
-(How are you, ____?)
+(How are you, ____?).
+Compile as MSX 2.